 A random process in discrete time is a sequence of random variables.
 Thus, a process $\{x[n]\}$ has actually two dimensions: the time variable n takes values from ..., -1, 0, 1, ..., whereas the realization is chosen from the continuous "event space", according to the specified distribution.
-The simplest random process is the White Gaussian Noise (WGN), which is a sequence of uncorrelated random variables with a Gaussian distribution.
+One of the simplest random processes is the white Gaussian noise (WGN) process, which is a sequence of uncorrelated random variables with a Gaussian distribution.